anirudhsrinivasaraghavan/Services_Management/README.md

 # Service Requests Web Application

 A simple web application for managing service requests for a field service company.
-Built with React for the frontend, [Your Backend Framework] for the backend, and MongoDB as the database.
+Built with React for the frontend, Node.js for the backend, and MongoDB as the database.

 ![App Screenshot](./path-to-your-screenshot.png) *(Optional: Include a screenshot of the application)*